 The pastors at St. John’s Presbyterian Church in San Francisco are the most recent guests on A Matter of Faith: A Presby Podcast

-Lundquist and Cho were the guests last week on A Matter of Faith: A Presby Podcast, hosted by the Rev. Lee Catoe and Simon Doong.
+Lundquist and Cho were recent guests on A Matter of Faith: A Presby Podcast, hosted by the Rev. Lee Catoe and Simon Doong.
 Listen to their conversation here.
-Cho and Lundquist come in during the 24th minute.

 Speaking to the hosts about creative worship and the “Dolly Church” experience specifically, Lundquist, the church’s associate pastor, said he sees the worship space as story-telling space.
 “For one hour on Sunday or whatever the time might be, that’s the space where we get to tell the story of God,” Lundquist said.
 “Everything is up for grabs to tell that story in this world, because God is working and moving through all of that.”

 Indeed, God’s first act — fashioning the heavens and the Earth — was a creative endeavor, Lundquist noted.
 “Our God is a creative God, and we have that spirit in us, too, that spark of imagination,” Lundquist said.
 “That spark of creativity and artistic expression is something we see God do from the beginning of the story of God.”

 Dolly Church “wasn’t about Dolly Parton,” Cho said.
 “It was about it being Pride Month and how do we go about honoring not only being an open and affirming church but creating a service where we can celebrate that.”